HiltzEM12/trivia_api/backend/README.md

 ```bash
 pip install -r requirements.txt
 ```
+***NOTE:  Some of these are not working.  psycopg2-binary needs to be installed manually via (pip install psycopg2-binary)

 This will install all of the required packages we selected within the `requirements.txt` file.